Undivided Attention: Are Intermediate Layers Necessary for BERT?: Results

 In this section we present the convergence and accuracy results for $n \in \{1,2,3,4,6,\infty\}$ where $n$ = 1 represents the unmodified network and $n$ = $\infty$ represents the modified network with no intermediate blocks.
 We chose BERT\textsubscript{BASE} as our reference model which has 12 self-attention blocks each of which is followed by an intermediate block with a hidden size of 768.
 We perform all our experiments on BERT\textsubscript{BASE}, mainly due to limited computational resources and the extremely long times required to train larger models.
-Table \ref{tab:size_complexity_results} shows the total number of parameters along with the relative decrease in size and increase in throughput of the unmodified and modified BERT\textsubscript{BASE} networks.
+Table \ref{tab:combined_fine_tuning_results_parameters} shows the results of fine-tuning on downstream tasks along with the total number of parameters and the relative decrease in size and relative increase in throughput (measured as examples/sec) of the unmodified and modified BERT\textsubscript{BASE} networks.